-The above technique can be used to implement the function frequencyTable.
+The above technique can then be used to implement the function frequency_table.

-In this case you could have also used the dictionary method get.
+In this case you could also have used the method dict.get().
 This method returns the value associated with a given key in the dictionary.
-In contrast to indexing dictionaries using square brackets to fetch the value associated with a given key, the get method will never result in a KeyError in case the key does not occur in the dictionary.
-Instead, the get method by default returns the value None if the key does not occur in the dictionary.
-If you pass a value to the second optional parameter, this value will be returned as the default value in case the get method does not find the key in the dictionary.
+In contrast to indexing dictionaries using square brackets to fetch the value associated with a given key, the method dict.get() will never result in a KeyError in case the key does not occur in the dictionary.
+Instead, the method dict.get() by default returns the value None if the key does not occur in the dictionary.
+If you pass a value to the second optional parameter, this value will be returned as the default value in case the method dict.get() does not find the key in the dictionary.